What to Know About the New Federal Regulations for Energy Efficiency

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to look is the yellow EnergyGuide label stuck to the side of your air conditioner or heat pump.
-You can also search for your system's make and model on the DOE’s Energy Compliance Certification Database.
+The first place to look is the yellow EnergyGuide label on the side of your AC or heat pump.
+You can also search for your air conditioner or heat pump’s make and model on the DOE’s Energy Compliance Certification Database.

-Units installed prior to 2023 will show a SEER rating.
-Those produced in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
-All units manufactured and installed in 2023 or later will have a SEER2 rating.
+Units installed before 2023 will list a SEER rating.
+Those made in 2022 or sooner but installed after January 1, 2023, will also have a SEER rating.
+All systems constructed and installed in 2023 or later will come with a SEER2 rating.

-Note that air conditioners built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 and afterward.
-If an HVAC company violates these guidelines and the DOE punishes them, they must replace the non-compliant air conditioner without billing the homeowner.
+Notice that AC models built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 forward.
+If an HVAC company violates these regulations and the DOE punishes them, they must replace the non-compliant AC unit without charging the homeowner.

 Do I Need to Replace My Existing HVAC System?

 No, the switch to SEER2, EER2 and HSPF2 only affects newly manufactured and installed HVAC units.
-There is not a legal requirement to replace your existing cooling system.
-But, if you’re wanting to upgrade, meeting the 2023 HVAC regulatory changes will save you money on power bills and comes with more advanced features, including smart thermostats and zoning.
+There isn’t any legal need to replace your home’s AC unit.
+Having said that, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electricity bills and grant access to more advanced features, including smart thermostats and zoning.

-No matter if you think now is the time to replace your home's AC system, or you want to keep your current system in top shape and going strong, McKinley Heating Service Experts can help.
-We’re very familiar with the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant air conditioner or heat pump.
-We also perform quality air conditioning maintenance and repairs if you’re not looking to replace your system.
+Whether you determine now is the time to replace your current AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating, Air Conditioning & Plumbing can help.
+We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you find and install a compliant air conditioner or heat pump.
+We also perform quality air conditioning maintenance and repairs if you’re not prepared to replace your system.

-When you work with McKinley Heating Service Experts, you’re partnering with a cooling and heating company that understands your needs.
-We are fully committed to your comfort, environmental sustainability and absolute satisfaction.
+When you reach out to Service Experts Heating, Air Conditioning & Plumbing, you’re partnering with an HVAC company that understands your needs.
+We are fully committed to your comfort, environmental sustainability and complete satisfaction.

-Ready to switch to a SEER2-compliant cooling system?
+Eager to switch to a SEER2-compliant HVAC unit?
 Still have questions?
-Call McKinley Heating Service Experts at 780-800-7092 today, and we’ll guide you every step of the way!
+Call Service Experts Heating, Air Conditioning & Plumbing at 866-397-3787 today, and we’ll assist you every single step of the way!